Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "If you don't know where you're going, you will probably end up somewhere else."
+> "You have within you right now, everything you need to deal with whatever the world can throw at you."
-> — **Laurence J. Peter**
+> — **Brian Tracy**

 ---